Villa Medici: French Academy in Rome

-In 1803, Napoleon Bonaparte moved the French Academy in Rome to the Villa Medici with the intention of preserving an institution once threatened by the French Revolution.
-At first, the villa and its gardens were in a sad state, and they had to be renovated in order to house the winners of the Prix de Rome.
+In 1803, Napoleon Bonaparte moved the French Academy in Rome to the Villa Medici to preserve an institution once threatened by the French Revolution.
+At first, the villa and its gardens were sad, and they had to be renovated to house the winners of the Prix de Rome.
 In this way, he hoped to retain for young French artists the opportunity to see and copy the masterpieces of antiquity and the Renaissance.

 The young architect Auguste-Henri-Victor Grandjean de Montigny undertook the renovation.

-The competition was interrupted during the first World War, and Benito Mussolini confiscated the villa in 1941, forcing the Academy of France in Rome to withdraw until 1945.
+The competition was interrupted during the First World War, and Benito Mussolini confiscated the villa in 1941, forcing the Academy of France in Rome to withdraw until 1945.
+Between 1961 and 1967, the artist Balthus, then at the head of the Academy, carried out a vast restoration campaign of the palace and its gardens, providing them with modern equipment.
+Balthus participated “hands-on” in all the phases of the construction.
+Where the historic décor had disappeared, Balthus proposed personal alternatives.
+He invented a décor that was a homage to the past and, at the same time, radically contemporary.

 The competition and the Prix de Rome were abolished in 1968 by André Malraux, the French Minister of Culture.
 The Académie des Beaux-Arts in Paris and the Institut de France then lost their guardianship of the Villa Medici to the Ministry of Culture and the French State.

-From that time on, the boarders no longer belonged solely to the traditional disciplines (painting, sculpture, architecture, metal-engraving, precious-stone engraving, musical composition, etc.) but also to new or previously neglected artistic fields (art history, archaeology, literature, stagecraft, photography, movies, video, art restoration, writing and even cookery.)
+From that time on, pensionnaires (residencies) were no longer restricted to artists practicing the traditional disciplines (painting, sculpture, architecture, metal engraving, precious-stone engraving, musical composition, etc.) but included to new or previously neglected artistic fields (art history, archaeology, literature, stagecraft, photography, movies, video, art restoration, writing and even cooking.)
 Artists are no longer recruited by a competition but by application, and their stays generally vary from six to eighteen months.

-Between 1961 and 1967, the artist Balthus, then at the head of the Academy, carried out a vast restoration campaign of the palace and its gardens, providing them with modern equipment.
-Balthus participated “hands on” in all the phases of the construction.
-Where the historic décor had disappeared, Balthus proposed personal alternatives.
-He invented a décor that was a homage to the past and, at the same time, radically contemporary: The mysterious melancholic decor he created for Villa Medici has become, in turn, historic and was undergoing an important restoration campaign in 2016.
+The mysterious melancholic decor Balthus created for Villa Medici has become, in turn, historic and was undergoing a critical restoration campaign in 2016.
 Work continued under the direction of the previous director, Richard Peduzzi, and the Villa Medici resumed organizing exhibitions and shows created by its artists in residence.

 The Academy continues its programme of inviting young artists, who receive a stipend to spend twelve months in Rome, exhibiting their work.
 These artists-in-residence are known as pensionnaires.
 The French word ‘pension’ refers to the room & board these, generally young and promising, artists receive.
-The Villa Medici hosts a number of guest rooms, and when these are not used by pensionnaires or other official guests, they are open to the general public.
+The Villa Medici hosts several guest rooms, and when pensionnaires or other official guests do not use these, they are open to the general public.